 There are two types of server stub (vr in the stub name stands for the current product version and release numbers):

-1. The NDB server stub (module NDB vrSRV, Steps 1604 and 1606)
+1. Natural for DB2 server stub (module NDB vrSRV, Steps 1604 and 1606)

 The server stub is used to execute Natural stored procedures and Natural user-defined functions.